 A number of issues deserve careful reconsideration and experimentation.
-First, public-pidics makers must recognize that hospital rate setting can induce labor shortages by artificially depressing wiges in occupations like nursing, in which hospitals are the dominant employers.
+First, public-policy makers must recognize that loopital rate setting (an induce labor shortages by artificially depressing wiges in occupations like nursing, in which hospitals are the dominant employers.
 In the short term, depressed wages will increase the demand for nurses, because they can substitute for other personnel, and result in acute spot shortages and high vacancy rates.
-Over the long term, recruitment to nursing will be semously eroded by the absence of an adequate salary range that rewards skill and experience.
+Over the long term, recruitment to nursing will be sensitive reoded by the absence of an adequate salary range that rewards skill and experience.

-Figure 3: Percentages of Graduates of Nursing Schools in Val ious Types of Programs, 1960-1985 Data are from Nursing Data Review 22
+Figure 3: Percentages of Graduates of Nursing Schools in Var ious Types of Programs, 1960-1985 Data are from Nursing Data Review 42

 Second, one of the most unattractive aspects of nursing is the requirement of hight and weekend work.
-With sicker patients, hospitals now need many more nurses on these unpopular shitts than they needed in the past, when it was not unusual to have a single nurse covering a unit at hight.
-Most women want to work regular daytime hours and will even choose less interesting, less skilled, and worse-paving jobs to accomplish this.
-Preference for day work explains why accounts rates are low in ambulatory care despite low-
+With sicker patients, hospitals now need many more nurses on these unpopular shifts than they needed in the past, when it was not unusual to have a single nurse covering a unit at night.
+Most women want to work regular daytime hours and will even choose less interesting, less skilled, and worse-paying jobs to accomplish this.
+Preference for day work explains why vacancy rates are low in ambulatory care despite low-

-Figure 4 Career Preferences among Full-Time College Freshman Women, 1966-1985 er average salaries.
-Other industries that operate on a 24-hour basis offer substantial differences in wages for evening, night, and weekend work in order to attract sufficient voluntars staff coverage.
+Figure 4: Career Preferences among Full-Time College Freshman Women, 1966-1985 Data are from Astin et al er average salaries.
+Other industries that operate on a 24-hour basis offer substantial differences in wages for evening, night, and weekend work in order to attract sufficient voluntary staff coverage.
 Hospitals offer only small differences and try to make shift rotation a requirement of employment Curiously, most of the innovations hospitals have adopted to reduce vacancies during unpopular shifts actually encourage nurses to work fewer hours.
 For example, some hospitals pav nurses a full-time salary to work two 12-hour weekend shifts (24 hours per week) but will not pay full-time nurses equivalent hourly rates for unpopular shifts.
-In view of all the expenses associated with continued high vacancy rates, increasing marginal wage rates to fill vacancies on unpopular assignments might not be as costly as is commonly assumed
+In view of all the expenses associated with continued high vacancy rates, increasing marginal wage rates to fill vacancies on unpopular assignments might not be as costly as is commonly assumed Third, the work requirements of nurses and other personnel in hospitals should be restructured.
+The ratio of support personnel to professionals is substantially lower in the hospital industry than in other industries.
+Given the complexities of operating busy hospital inpatient units, there is an astounding absence of secretaries, administrative assistants and mid-level non-nurse managers.
+Moreover, the computerization of hospitals has lagged far behind that of other industries.
+Nurses are currently performing many nonclinical, administrative, and management functions in hospitals.
+Fewer betterpaid and better-educated nurses in combination with an improved nonclinical support staff might yield better care without substantial increases in operating costs